RagnarB83/ash-documentation/docs/basic-examples.rst

 *Defining an atom:*

-We can define an atom in ASH in a very simple way by using the atom keyword and providing an element symbol when creating an ASH Fragment.
+We can define an atom in ASH in a very simple way by using the atom keyword and providing an element symbol when creating an ASH **Fragment**.
 ASH will by default create Cartesian coordinates at position: 0.0 0.0 0.0 (assuming Å).

 .. code-block:: python